Let's talk

 That’s not a luxury — at the revenue stage most of my clients are at, it’s the difference between growth that compounds and growth that plateaus.

 If you’re not sure where your stack breaks down, a 30-minute call is enough to identify the two or three highest-leverage fixes.
-That’s usually where I start with new clients.
+That’s usually where we start with new clients.

 If this resonated, let's talk.